potassco/clingo-dl/INSTALL.md

 ### Generic Options

 - Variable `CMAKE_BUILD_TYPE` should be set to `Release`.
-- Variable `CMAKE_INSTALL_PREFIX` controls where to install clingo.
+- Variable `CMAKE_INSTALL_PREFIX` controls where to install clingo-dl.
 - Option `CLINGODL_BUILD_WITH_SYSTEM_CLINGO` to build with the already installed clingo version.
 Otherwise the local source copy will be used
 - Option `CLINGODL_MANAGE_RPATH` controls how to find libraries on platforms where this is supported, like Linux, macOS, or BSD but not Windows.
-This option should be enabled if clingo is installed in a non-default location, like the users home directory; otherwise it has no effect.
+This option should be enabled if clingo-dl is installed in a non-default location, like the users home directory; otherwise it has no effect.
   (Default: `ON`)